aalacy/storelocatore-scrapers/templates/basic/README.md

-# How to write a JavaScript scraper for SafeGraph using Apify
+# How to write a Node.js scraper for SafeGraph using the Apify BasicCrawler

-Please write your code inside scrape.js at the `// Replace this with your actual scrape` comment.
+You can write your scraper in scrape.js between `// Begin scraper` and `// End scraper` comments.

 Your logic will run agianst every URL in the RequestList.
 Note that you can use a RequestQueue instead of a RequestList if this scrape requires URLs to be generated dynamically (https://sdk.apify.com/docs/api/requestqueue).

 Documentation on using the BasicCrawler: https://sdk.apify.com/docs/api/basiccrawler

-Executing `apify run` should create an apify_storage directory with json objects for all of the POI you scraped.
-If you don't have the apify CLI, running `npm install` should install it.
-Documentation for the CLI is here: https://github.com/apifytech/apify-cli
+Remember to update `package.json` with all dependencies needed to run your scraper.
+Please make sure that:
+* Your scraper can be run successfully by executing https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/run_scraper.sh
+* The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py